International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 #### Description

-The `DatasetRequestMessage` is message sent by a consumer to a catalog service.
-The catalog service must respond with a `Dataset,` which is a valid instance of a [DCAT Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset).
+The `DatasetRequestMessage` is message sent by a consumer to a [Catalog Service](../model/terminology.md#catalog-service).
+The [Catalog Service](../model/terminology.md#catalog-service) must respond with a `Dataset,` which is a valid instance of a [DCAT Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset).

 The `DatasetRequestMessage` must have a [Dataset](../model/terminology.md#dataset) property which contains the id of the [Dataset](../model/terminology.md#dataset).

-The catalog service may require an authorization token.
+The [Catalog Service](../model/terminology.md#catalog-service) may require an authorization token.
 Details for including that token can be found in the relevant catalog binding specification.

 ### 2.5 Dataset